US still takes top spot for hosting malicious domains and exploit kits, researchers find

-- The US was also found to be the number one hoster for exploit kits, accounting for more EKs globally than all other countries
+- The US was also found to be the number one hoster for exploit kits, accounting for more EKs globally than all other countries combined.

 - Security researchers also found cybercriminals consistently exploit older vulnerabilities as well.